 playmat and 3-part cards

 This activity implements several Montessori methods to learn about the constellations.
 The 3-part cards are a wonderful identification and matching game.
-If you are unfamiliar with the process, learn how to work with Montessori 3-part cards then check out this article.
+If you are unfamiliar with the process, learn how to work with Montessori 3-part cards in this comprehensive article.

 The felt constructions can replace the object card as an additional challenge to the activity.
 Below is a list of the constellations with some fun facts about who and what they represent.
 You can use them during the identification lesson to give your child a fun story that helps associate each picture to its name.

-Most of the subjects in our Montessori constellations activity date back to the time of the Greeks as the astronomer Ptolemy named them.
-They represent the richest of Greek mythology and the mythological figures and creatures which make up this amazing story-telling culture.
+Most of the subjects in our Montessori constellations activity date back to the time of the Greeks as the astronomer Ptolemy was the one who named them.
+They represent a plethora of Greek mythological figures and creatures from this amazing story-telling culture.

 In Greek mythology, Andromeda was the daughter of Cassiopeia.
 She is represented in the constellation as being chained to a rock waiting to be devoured by a sea monster.